Iran’s nuclear program has crossed “all red lines,” according to Israel’s Prime Minister.

 Iran said Friday that discussions on resurrecting a historic 2015 accord reining limit its nuclear program in exchange for sanctions relief would resume shortly.
 Iran claims its nuclear program is for civilian reasons.

+When the United States withdrew from the accord in 2018, sanctions were reintroduced.
+Iran, for its part, has resumed its nuclear program.

-Bennett’s predecessor, Benjamin Netanyahu, who was in power from 2009 to June, was a vocal opponent of the agreement, denouncing it at international forums on a frequent basis.
+Bennett’s predecessor, Israeli Prime Minister Benjamin Netanyahu, who was in power from 2009 until June, was a vocal opponent of the agreement, denouncing it at international forums and applauding former US President Donald Trump’s decision to pull out.

-Bennett, a foreign policy hawk who leads an ideologically divided eight-party coalition government, opposes the Iran nuclear deal as well, but did not mention it in his UN speech.
+Bennett, a foreign policy hawk who leads Israel’s ideologically divided eight-party coalition government, opposes the Iran nuclear deal as well, but did not mention it in his UN speech.

+Israeli Defense Minister Benny Gantz told Foreign Policy magazine this month that the Jewish state was not necessarily opposed to US efforts to re-enter a negotiated arrangement with Iran in a rare interview with a foreign media source.

+“I’d support the present US approach of putting the Iran nuclear program back in a box,” Gantz told the magazine, in what some Israeli experts interpreted as a policy shift.